thofisch/doc-api/api_notes.md

 # Performance

-## SHOULD: Reduce Bandwidth Needs and Improve Responsiveness
+### SHOULD:: Reduce Bandwidth Needs and Improve Responsiveness

 APIs should support techniques for reducing bandwidth based on client needs.
 This holds for APIs that (might) have high payloads and/or are used in high-traffic scenarios like the public Internet and telecommunication networks.
 Typical examples are APIs used by mobile web app clients with (often) less bandwidth connectivity.
 (Zalando is a 'Mobile First' company, so be mindful of this point.)